pantheon-deprecated/mercury/splash_screen/README.txt

-MERCURY 0.7-Beta created by Chapter Three (http://chapterthree.com)                                  10/29/09
+MERCURY 0.8-Beta created by Chapter Three (http://chapterthree.com)                                  11/18/09

 Thank you for using this AMI.
 Please post any question/comments to http://groups.drupal.org/pantheon/

 To finish configuring your Pressflow install:

-1) change the default Pressflow administrator password (and add your email address):
-My account -> Edit
+1) the AMI ships with no default drupal username/password.
+To set the admin username/password, click on "Your Pressflow install" > create new account > create username/email.
+A new password will be generated and you will be the admin user.

 2) set the mysql root password and create a non-root account (changing user and password to appropriate values): mysql -u root